 MEDIA-FRIENDLY SOUND BITES:

-“UA-compliance does not need to be a separate project; it could be integrated into normal, ongoing maintenance companies undertake to ensure their systems are current.”
+“UA-compliance does not need to be a separate project; it could be integrated into normal, internationalization and/or localization architecture reviews, ongoing maintenance work that companies undertake to ensure their systems are current.”

 “When companies analyze why people fail to convert on a website or application when they enter in their personal details, UA-compliance issues could be the reason.
 For people using domain names in their native languages and or some of the new, longer domain names, some websites are not recognizing them as valid addresses and people cannot complete their transactions.”

 “UA is such an important issue that the world’s leading technology firms are devoting time, resources and technical expertise to helping companies become UA-ready.
-Companies such as Apple, Google and Microsoft are quite advanced in the process of making sure their websites, apps and services can be used by any valid domain name – new or old.”
+Companies such as Apple, Google and Microsoft are quite advanced in the process of making sure their websites, apps and services can be used by any valid domain name – new or old, in any character set.”

 “For businesses, UA has the potential to cause a negative impact through lost revenue opportunities if customers are unable to complete a transaction as a result of their domain extension not being recognized by a company’s website.”